syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

+---
+layout: post
+title: Symbol Palette in Blazor Diagram Component | Syncfusion
+description: Learn about Symbol Palette in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Symbol Palette

 The **SymbolPalette** displays a collection of palettes.
 The palette shows a set of nodes and connectors.
 It allows to drag and drop the nodes and connectors into the diagram.